Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Antibody Testing at Age 12 to 18 Months to Document Seroreversion

-Some experts confirm the absence of HIV infection in infants and children with negative virologic test results (when there has not been prior confirmation of two negative antibody test results) by repeat serologic testing between 12 months and 18 months of age to confirm that maternal HIV antibodies transferred in utero have cleared.1 In a study from 2012, the median age at seroreversion was 13.9 months.23 Although the majority of infants who are without HIV will serorevert by age 15 months to 18 months, there are reports of late seroreversion after 18 months (see below).
-Factors that might influence the time to seroreversion include maternal disease stage and assay sensitivity.23-26
+In cases where an infant or child has not previously received two negative antibody test results, some experts confirm the absence of HIV infection with negative virologic test results by repeating serologic testing between 12 months and 18 months of age to confirm that the maternal HIV antibodies that transferred in utero have cleared.1 In a study from 2012, the median age at seroreversion was 13.9 months.22 Although the majority of infants who do not have HIV will serorevert by age 15 months to 18 months, there are reports of late seroreversion after 18 months (see below).
+Factors that might influence the time to seroreversion include maternal disease stage and assay sensitivity.22-25

 Diagnostic Testing in Children with Perinatal HIV Exposure in Special Situations

-Nonbreastfed children with perinatal HIV exposure, no other HIV transmission risk, and no clinical or virologic laboratory evidence of HIV infection may have residual HIV antibodies up to age 24 months.
-These children are called late seroreverters.23-26 In one study, 14% of children with HIV exposure who were uninfected seroreverted after age 18 months.23 These children may have had positive immunoassay results but supplemental antibody test results that indicated indeterminate HIV status (such as Western blot or immunofluorescence assay [IFA]).
+Nonbreastfed children with perinatal HIV exposure, no other HIV transmission risk factor, and no clinical or virologic laboratory evidence of HIV infection may have residual HIV antibodies up to age 24 months.
+These children are called late seroreverters.22-25 In one study, 14% of children with HIV exposure who did not have HIV seroreverted after age 18 months.22 More recent data from Thailand associated late seroreversion with the antenatal use of protease inhibitors in pregnant women with HIV.
+In this study, late seroreversion was also associated with the use of fourth-generation combination antigen/antibody immunoassays.26 These children may have had positive immunoassay results, but supplemental antibody test results indicated indeterminate HIV status (such as Western blot or immunofluorescence assay [IFA]).
 In such cases, repeat antibody testing at a later date confirmed seroreversion.
-Due to the possibility of residual HIV antibodies, virologic testing (i.e., with a NAT) is necessary to definitively exclude or confirm HIV infection in children with perinatal HIV exposure, who continue to have a positive HIV antibody (or antigen/antibody) test at age 18 months to 24 months.
+Due to the possibility of residual HIV antibodies, virologic testing (i.e., with a NAT) is necessary to definitively exclude or confirm HIV infection in children with perinatal HIV exposure who have a positive HIV antibody (or antigen/antibody) test at age 18 months to 24 months.
+Virologic testing will distinguish late-seroreverting children who do not have HIV but who have residual antibodies from children who have antibodies due to underlying HIV infection.
+Antibody retesting at 24 months should also occur after a negative virologic test result.

 Postnatal HIV Infection in Children with Perinatal HIV Exposure and Prior Negative Virologic Test Results for Whom There Are Additional HIV Transmission Risks

-In contrast to late seroreverters, in rare situations postnatal HIV infections have been reported in children with HIV exposure who had prior negative HIV virologic tests.
-This occurs in children who acquire HIV through an additional risk factor after completion of testing (see Diagnostic Testing in Children with Nonperinatal HIV Exposure or Children with Perinatal Exposure Aged >24 Months).
-If an HIV antibody test is positive at age 18 to 24 months, repeated virologic testing will distinguish late-seroreverting (uninfected) children with residual antibodies from children with antibodies due to underlying HIV infection.
+In contrast to late seroreverters, in rare situations postnatal HIV infections have been reported in children with HIV exposure who had prior negative HIV virologic test results.
+This occurs in children who acquire HIV through an additional risk factor after completion of testing (see Diagnostic Testing in Children with Nonperinatal HIV Exposure or Children with Perinatal Exposure Aged >24 Months below).

 Suspicion of HIV-2 or Non-Subtype B HIV-1 Infections with False-Negative Virologic Test Results